Most Important Questions to Monitor Safety Performance in SMS

 An executive monitoring dashboard is what will scratch the accountable executive's itch for monitoring SMS performance.
 What you call your monitoring dashboard really doesn't matter.
 Some call them:

-• simply "Dashboard";
+- simply "Dashboard";

-• SMS Dashboard;
+- SMS Dashboard;

-• Risk Management Dashboard;
+- Risk Management Dashboard;

-• Safety Dashboard, etc.
+- Safety Dashboard, etc.

 Dashboards are effective in displaying monitoring data from multiple, disparate data sets.
 Dashboards in spreadsheets are a hack and not worthy of anyone's time except in a company with fewer than 40 employees.
-Medium to larger companies requires dashboards to pull data from all their point solutions into a single dashboard.
+Medium to larger companies require dashboards to pull data from all their point solutions into a single dashboard.

 Integrating point solutions into independent performance monitoring dashboards can be expensive and risky whenever any of the point solutions change.
-Creating dashboard charts and graphs may be difficult for IT staff that cannot easily access the data layer behind the point solutions.
+Creating dashboard charts and graphs may be difficult for IT staff who cannot easily access the data layer behind the point solutions.

 To overcome the hodge-podge, cobbled-together point solutions, SMS database solutions started appearing in 2007 and 2008.
 These SMS databases were designed to manage all SMS requirements using a single, centralized data management strategy.
 Having all data in a secured repository also allows better data management capabilities, especially when it comes to presenting performance monitoring dashboards.